 - The older bits of Bucharest are pretty.
 The Communists did their best to hack the place apart and fill it with depressing architecture.
 It's all a matter of finding the old parts that escaped relatively unscathed.

-- An unintentional depiction occurred in an episode of Charmed, where an old woman "gypsy", instead of speaking Romany (which she was allegedly speaking), was actually speaking, yes...
+- An unintentional depiction occurred in an episode of Charmed, where an old woman "gypsy", instead of speaking Romani (which she was allegedly speaking), was actually speaking, yes...
 Romanian, which is a completely different language.
-Methinks that show was even more low-budget than I thought!

 - The same happens in Buffy.
 An ancient "gypsy" spell seems to be partly in Latin, partly in Romanian.

 - Perhaps coincidentally, the tribe that invented that spell were protected by Dracula, so they might have picked up elements of the spell from other magicians nearby.